microsoft/vscode-loc/README.md

 |**Hungarian**|hu|Hungarian (hu-hu)|Community

-Language pack extensions are published to the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Language%20Packs&sortBy=Installs)

-## Contributing Translations
+## Contributing

-Visual Studio Code translations are done in the [Visual Studio Code Project in MLCP](https://aka.ms/vscodeloc).
-MLCP is the single source of "truth", therefore any changes need to be made there.
-This repository is for building the language pack extensions.

-## Issue Reporting

 If you want to give feedback or report issue, please create a [new GitHub issue](https://github.com/microsoft/vscode-loc/issues/new).
 Please check if a topic about your issue already exists!).
+Since translation strings are managed and edited in Microsoft Localization Platform.
+Change can only be made there.
+So pull request won't be accepted in vscode-loc repo except language pack readme.md.

 ## Legal
 Before we can accept your pull request you will need to sign a **Contribution License Agreement**.
 All you need to do is to submit a pull request, then the PR will get appropriately labelled (e.g. `cla-required`, `cla-norequired`, `cla-signed`, `cla-already-signed`).
 If you already signed the agreement we will continue with reviewing the PR, otherwise system will tell you how you can sign the CLA.
 Once you sign the CLA all future PR's will be labeled as `cla-signed`.